ChlouisPy/matplotlib_candlestick/README.md

     * wick_width: *float*: the with of the wick

 - #### plot_candle():
-    This function get you Matplotlib plot and add all candles There are multiples arguments on this function
+    This function get you Matplotlib plot and add all candles.
+    There are multiples arguments on this function
     * ax (*required*):  Your matplotlib ax
     * stock_data (*required*): *np.array*: an array of shape (n, 4) or (n, 5)